frankiecd86/windespair/_posts/2018-04-18-sharing-my-net-worth.md

 At some point during college, I came across Mr. Money Mustache.

-{% include image.html image="sharing-my-net-worth/mr-money-mustache-logo.png" img_class="center-image" alt="Mr. Money Mustache logo" css="center subtle-figcaption" figcaption="Photo from <a href='https://en.wikipedia.org/wiki/File:Mr._Money_Mustache_Logo.png'>Wikipedia</a>" %}
+{% include image.html src="sharing-my-net-worth/mr-money-mustache-logo.png" alt="Mr. Money Mustache logo" figcaption="Photo from <a href='https://en.wikipedia.org/wiki/File:Mr._Money_Mustache_Logo.png'>Wikipedia</a>" %}

 Peter Adeney, aka Mr. Money Mustache, is famous for retiring at the age of 30 and blogging about it.